Godbharle Swapnil R., M.Sc. Health Sciences, Savitribai Phule Pune University, Pune, India.

 - Increasingly variable rainfall patterns are likely to affect the supply of fresh water.
-Due to lack of safe water hygiene will be compromised and risk of diarrhoeal diseases will increase, which kills about 760,000 children aged less than 5, every year.
+Due to a lack of safe water hygiene will be compromised and the risk of diarrhoeal diseases will increase, which kills about 760,000 children aged less than 5, every year.

 - Rising temperatures and variable precipitation are likely to decrease the production of staple foods in many of the poorest regions.
 These conditions will increase the prevalence of malnutrition and undernutrition, which currently cause 3.1 million deaths annually.

-- Climate conditions strongly affect the water-borne diseases and diseases transmitted through insects, snails or other cold blooded animals.
+- Climate conditions strongly affect the water-borne diseases and diseases transmitted through insects, snails or other cold-blooded animals.

 - Changes in the climate conditions will lengthen the transmission seasons of the important vector-borne diseases.